sekulovskin/research-archive-masters-thesis/README.md

     Additional*:

     - `mi-Neff_functions(L1).R` - functions that calculate the MI based effective sample size
-    - `wrapper_function.R` - a copy oof the wrapper function
+    - `wrapper_function.R` - a copy of the wrapper function

  - j-ref_frac-ref: